 I don’t need to tell you that your business needs to have a website, no matter your size or target market.
 And thanks to new technologies, do-it-yourself web design platforms have made creating a beautiful and functional website more affordable than ever.

 For instance, Squarespace has become arguably the top web design platform for amateurs, offering users the chance to reserve a domain for just $20 and then get started on easy, point-and-click design.
-Another good option is Wix, which aims to simplify design, largely for the benefit of small business owners.
+Another great option is Bookmark, an AI-powered website builder which empowers people without any technical skills the ability to instantly create an exceptional website.

 A major part of running a business is tracking product inventory and managing the shipping process, and technologies like GPS tracking have made tracking your customers’ orders from check out to delivery seamless.